Geometry of Singular Foliations and Learning Manifolds in ReLU Networks via the Data Information Matrix: Experiments

 \section{Experiments}

+{In this section we look at some experiments to elucidate the role of the singular and non-smooth points (see \cref{thm:main}) for the distribution $\cD$, generated by the image of the DIM $D$ (see Def. (\ref{dim})), in knowledge transfer questions.
+The emergence of a singular foliation structure in an dense open set of the dataspace, granted by \cref{thm:main}, via Frobenius \cref{thm:frobenius} (see also \cref{obs-sing2}) is related with the inner structure of datasets in such dataspace.
+Indeed, we will show that an effective way to measure the "distance" between different datasets embedded in the same dataspace, is related with the rank of $\cD$, or equivalently $D$, and the (relative) magnitude of $D$'s eigenvalues.}

-We perform our experiments on the following datasets: MNIST\cite{lecun1998}, Fashion-MNIST\cite{fashionmnist}, KMNIST\cite{kmnist} and EMNIST\cite{emnist}, letters only, that we denote with Letters.
-We also create a dataset that we call CIFARMNIST: it is the CIFAR10 dataset\cite{cifar} cropped and transformed to be $28\times 28$ gray-scale pictures.
+We perform our experiments on the following datasets: MNIST~\cite{lecun1998}, Fashion-MNIST~\cite{fashionmnist}, KMNIST~\cite{kmnist} and EMNIST~\cite{emnist}, letters only, that we denote with Letters.
+We also create a dataset that we call CIFARMNIST: it is the CIFAR10 dataset~\cite{cifar} cropped and transformed to be $28\times 28$ gray-scale pictures.
+Finally, we create a randomly generated dataset called \emph{Noise} as a baseline, with input points uniformly sampled in the $[0,1]^{28\times 28}$ cube.

-Our neural network is similar to LeNet, with two convolutional layers, followed by a Maxpool and two linear layers with ReLU activation functions, see Fig.~\ref{fig:lenet}.
-This is slightly more general than our hypotheses in Sec. \ref{sing-sec}.
-The model is then trained on MNIST, reaching $98\%$ of accuracy.
+Our neural network is similar to LeNet, with two convolutional layers, followed by an Averagepool and two linear layers with ReLU activation functions , {see Appendix~\ref{app:NN_archi} for more details on the architecture}.
+This is slightly more general than our hypotheses in \cref{sing-sec}.
+The model is then trained on MNIST, reaching $98\%$ of accuracy. \footnote{All the code used in this section is available at \url{https://github.com/eliot-tron/SingFolDIM}.}

-In Fig.~\ref{fig:evalues1} we compute the Jacobian of the network and we measure its rank by looking at its singular values for 100 sample points in the data space $\R^{784}$ of the MNIST dataset (we normalize the singular values by dividing them by the largest one).
-The statistical significance of these experiments is detailed in Fig.~\ref{fig:evalues}.
+In \cref{fig:evalues1} we compute the {DIM} and we measure its rank by looking at its { eigenvalues} for 100 sample points in the data space $\R^{784}$ of the MNIST dataset and on 100 { uniformly random points in $[0,1]^{784}$.} The statistical significance of these experiments is detailed in \cref{fig:evalues}.

-We see clearly that on points in the dataset the singular values of the Jacobian $J_N$, are {smaller}, as we remarked in Obs. \ref{obs-sing}, as a consequence of our Lemma \ref{lem:ker_P-pp}.
+We see clearly that on points in the training set the { eigenvalues} of {the DIM $D$}, are {smaller}. {Since {$\rank D=\rank \cD$} at each point (see \cref{fol-sec}), the drop of the {eigenvalues of $J_p$} reflects the change in rank of the distribution $\cD$ in the proximity of datapoints, i.e. the points on which network was trained.
+This provides evidence for modeling the dataspace via a singular foliation (see \cref{obs-sing2}. and \cref{lem:ker_P-pp}). }